Update: We last updated this article on February 20 with MediaTek Dimensity 9500s

 Popular Phones: Xiaomi 17 Pro Max, iQOO 15, Realme GT 8 Pro, OnePlus 15

 This means you can expect better performance compared to other chipsets like the MediaTek Dimensity 9500 or even Apple’s latest A19 Pro.
-You get Snapdragon Audio Sense that promises “pro-level sound” and reduce wind noise from microphones helping in games.
+You get Snapdragon Audio Sense that promises “pro-level sound” and reduces wind noise from microphones, helping in games.
 With an AnTuTu score of more than 4 million, the 8 Elite Gen 5 is the best processor for gaming out there.

 Here’s how much FPS you can expect from a smartphone running Snapdragon 8 Elite Gen 5: